aliyun/terraform-provider-alicloud/website/docs/r/ons_topic.html.markdown

 The following arguments are supported:

-* `instance_id` - (Required) ID of the ONS Instance that owns the topics.
+* `instance_id` - (Required, ForceNew) ID of the ONS Instance that owns the topics.
 * `topic` - (Optional, Deprecated from v1.97.0+) Replaced by `topic_name` after version 1.97.0.
-* `topic_name` - (Optional, Available in v1.97.0+) Name of the topic.
+* `topic_name` - (Optional, ForceNew, Available in v1.97.0+) Name of the topic.
 Two topics on a single instance cannot have the same name and the name cannot start with 'GID' or 'CID'.
 The length cannot exceed 64 characters.
-* `message_type` - (Required) The type of the message.
+* `message_type` - (Required, ForceNew) The type of the message.
 Read [Ons Topic Create](https://www.alibabacloud.com/help/doc-detail/29591.html) for further details.
-* `remark` - (Optional) This attribute is a concise description of topic.
+* `remark` - (Optional, ForceNew) This attribute is a concise description of topic.
 The length cannot exceed 128.
 * `perm` - (Deprecated) This attribute has been deprecated.
 * `tags` - (Optional, Available in v1.97.0+) A mapping of tags to assign to the resource.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.